ZhiyaoShu/LLM-HGNN-MBTI/README.md

 - Sexual orientation
 - Enneagram Type

-To speed up computation, we selected **17000** users with both completed MBTI and Enneagram information to generate natrual-language descriptions.
+To speed up, we selected **17000** users with both completed followers, groups, MBTI and Enneagram information to generate natrual-language descriptions.
+The dataset is stored in [data/users_data_small.csv](dataset/users_data_all.json).

 ## Settings